Best Women's Trail Running Shoes of 2025

 Waterproof trail shoes are not necessary for trail running, but some folks who run in particularly wet conditions appreciate them for keeping their feet more dry.
 The sacrifice to waterproof running shoes is breathability – waterproof shoes are sealed to keep water out, which decreases airflow and can potentially cause your feet to overheat and sweat more.
 For this reason, waterproof trail running shoes are only recommended to folks who frequently run on very wet trails.

 Generally, we do not recommend waterproof shoes outside of winter.
-You may feel tempted to invest in Gore-Tex shoes because you live in a wet and rainy climate.
+You may feel tempted to invest in GORE-TEX shoes because you live in a wet and rainy climate.
 But waterproof shoes (unless paired with waterproof gaiters) do not equal dry feet.
 Any splashing through wet trails will inevitably soak your shoe through that big hole in your shoes (you know, the one you put your feet into).

 Your feet sweat a lot, and they need to breathe.
 A shoe designed to keep water out does not allow for much of that.
 Once moisture finds its way into a waterproof shoe, it will hold onto all that moisture.
 In warmer weather, this can be miserable.
 But in colder climates, especially in the snow, a waterproof shoe’s insulation can provide some much-needed warmth and protection from the elements.